 Tax Planning Tools During Times of Uncertainty

-There are tax consequences to virtually any financial moves you make – whether it’s investing, saving, spending, donating, or accumulating.
+There are tax consequences to virtually any financial move you make – whether it’s investing, saving, spending, donating, or accumulating.
 Those tax considerations have a direct impact on how much money you ultimately get to keep and/or give away.

-Following are some of most familiar tax breaks available as we consider life goals such as retirement, healthcare, education, charitable giving, and wealth transfer.
+Following are some of the most familiar tax breaks available as we consider life goals such as retirement, healthcare, education, charitable giving, and wealth transfer.